-- 8. Do the following: - a.
+- 7. Prepare for an overnight campout with your patrol by doing the following: - a.
+Make a checklist of personal and patrol gear that will be needed. - b.
+Pack your own gear and your share of the patrol equipment and food for proper carrying.
+Show that your pack is right for quickly getting what is needed first, and that it has been assembled properly for comfort, weight, balance, size, and neatness. - 8.
+Do the following: - a.
 Explain the safety procedures for - 1.
 Using a propane or butane/propane stove - 2.
 Using a liquid fuel stove - 3.
 Proper storage of extra fuel - b.
 Discuss the advantages and disadvantages of different types of lightweight cooking stoves. - c.
 Prepare a camp menu.
 Explain how the menu would differ from a menu for a backpacking or float trip.
 Give recipes and make a food list for your patrol.
 Plan two breakfasts, three lunches, and two suppers.
 Discuss how to protect your food against bad weather, animals, and contamination. - d.
 While camping in the outdoors, cook at least one breakfast, one lunch, and one dinner for your patrol from the meals you have planned for requirement 8c.
 At least one of those meals must be a trail meal requiring the use of a lightweight stove. - 9.
 Show experience in camping by doing the following: - a.
 Camp a total of at least 20 nights at designated Scouting activities or events.
 One long-term camping experience of up to six consecutive nights may be applied toward this requirement.
 Sleep each night under the sky or in a tent you have pitched.
 If the camp provides a tent that has already been pitched, you need not pitch your own tent. - b.
 On any of these camping experiences, you must do TWO of the following, only with proper preparation and under qualified supervision. - 1.
 Hike up a mountain, gaining at least 1,000 vertical feet. - 2.
 Backpack, snowshoe, or cross-country ski for at least 4 miles. - 3.
 Take a bike trip of at least 15 miles or at least four hours. - 4.
 Take a nonmotorized trip on the water of at least four hours or 5 miles. - 5.
 Plan and carry out an overnight snow camping experience. - 6.
 Rappel down a rappel route of 30 feet or more. - c.
-Perform a conservation project approved by the landowner or land managing agency.
+On any of these camping experiences, perform a conservation project approved by the landowner or land managing agency.
 This can be done alone or with others. - 10.
 Discuss how the things you did to earn this badge have taught you about personal health and safety, survival, public health, conservation, and good citizenship.
 In your discussion, tell how Scout spirit and the Scout Oath and Scout Law apply to camping and outdoor ethics.